 This is a step that simply cannot be missed.
 Even without a new business plan in the works, market research is a critical element to developing effective business strategies.
-There is often a misconstrued concept that (fill in the blank) “understands” what their target market wants, needs based on hollow rational.
-This rational is often based on isolated incidents that are projected as a shared truth, or a gut hunch that could not be articulated.
+There is often a misconstrued concept that (fill in the blank) “understands” what their target market wants, needs-based on hollow rationale.
+This rationale is often based on isolated incidents that are projected as a shared truth or a gut hunch that could not be articulated.
 In today’s dynamic landscape, companies truly wanting to best their competitors need to consistently track the pulse of the market and test theories based on their experiences.

-Market research can be supplied by third-party agencies, software, surveys or cold calls.
-It could also be gathered first hand through in-person observations (ethnography) for discoveries about the target market to illuminate what they themselves many not have seen.
-For the most comprehensive view, it’s best to combine primary research (survey, cold call and ethnography) with secondary research and to triangulate findings based on trends, patterns, associations and relationships between outcomes.
+Market research can be supplied by third-party agencies, software, surveys, or cold calls.
+It could also be gathered firsthand through in-person observations (ethnography) for discoveries about the target market to illuminate what they themselves may not have seen.
+For the most comprehensive view, it’s best to combine primary research (survey, cold call, and ethnography) with secondary research and to triangulate findings based on trends, patterns, associations, and relationships between outcomes.

 It’s important to process the results of your market research with empathy, putting yourself in your prospective customer’s shoes, following the path they would take when interacting with your brand.
 This will give you the insight you need to form the right frame of mind before developing a business plan around services, products or ideas.

-Development of a successful business plan in this day and age requires a long-view for your company’s growth, while keeping an eye on how you intend to get there.
+The development of a successful business plan in this day and age requires a long view of your company’s growth while keeping an eye on how you intend to get there.